Naturkart-miljodir/nk-uv-demo/README.md

 5. **Test the notebook**: Open `notebooks/demo.ipynb` and select the `.venv` kernel.
 If you have problems activating the `.venv` refer to the [setup guide](./docs/setup-guide.md).

 6. **Configure the GitHub Repository**: If you fork this repository or use it to create a new repository from scratch, you'll need to configure your GitHub repository to connect with **Test PyPI**, **Safety** and **Code Coverage**.
 Also, verify that your **security scans** are properly set up.
 See the **GitHub Repository Configuration** section in the [setup guide](./docs/setup-guide.md) for instructions.

 ## Development Workflow

 1. **Setup**:
    - Follow the setup instructions above or refer to the [Installation Guide](docs/installation.md).
    - Follow the demo walkthrough in the [Quick Start Guide](docs/demo-quickstart.md)

 2. **Develop**:
     - Create a branch for your feature or bug fix: `feat/<name>` or `fix/<name>`.
-    - Make your changes.
-For example develop package functions in `src/` or add notebooks to `notebooks/`.
+    - Make your changes.For example develop package functions in `src/` or add notebooks to `notebooks/`.
     - Ensure code meets the quality standards by running `task check`.
     - Ensure tests are written for new features and pass `task test`.